 Of course, you need to save the file after making the changes.
 This will fix the problem if the server can handle more requests, but the limited execution time is what’s causing the problem.

-Deactivate your plugins
+2. Deactivate WordPress plugins

 When you have lots of plugins and, especially, the ones with lots of PHP request to your server, it becomes critical, sometimes to execute and respond to all these thousands of requests.
 So, make sure to disable all your plugins at once, from your WordPress dashboard.
 That will let you verify if you have things to correct with your plugins or not.